Worcestershire County Cricket League

-The Worcestershire County Cricket League (WCL) is an English club cricket league, and consists of club teams primarily from Worcestershire, as well as several other clubs from bordering counties Herefordshire, Shropshire, Staffordshire and Warwickshire.
+The Worcestershire County Cricket League (WCL) is an English club cricket league consisting of club teams primarily from Worcestershire and Herefordshire, along with several other clubs from bordering counties Shropshire, Staffordshire and Warwickshire, as well as Wales.

 History

 The Worcestershire County Cricket League was created in 1999 as part of the new 'pyramid system' in English club cricket, and acts as a feeder league to the Birmingham and District Premier League.
-It was formed mainly as a merger between the old Worcestershire Clubs' League and the Autobag/Plumb Centre League.
+It was formed mainly as a merger between the old Worcestershire Clubs League and the Autobag/Plumb Centre League.
 Other clubs came from the Midland Combined Counties League, the 3D Cricket PLJ League, and in the case of Herefordshire sides, the Marches Cricket League and the Willowsticks Three Counties Cricket League.
-For the 2023 season the WCL took over the administration of the Marches League (the only open age cricket league based in Herefordshire, which also included some clubs from Wales), thereby adding another 29 sides and 17 new clubs.
+For the 2023 season the WCL took over the administration of the Marches League (the only open age cricket league based in Herefordshire, which also included some clubs from Wales), thereby adding another 29 sides and 17 new clubs to the WCL structure.
+The Marches League was finally disbanded after the 2024 season and fully absorbed into the WCL structure for the 2025 season.

-There is promotion and relegation and most divisions of the league operate on a two up/two down basis, although the feeder league status means that more than two sides may be relegated from the Premier Division, with knock-on effects on other divisions, if one or more Worcestershire (also Herefordshire in the past) side is relegated from Birmingham League Division 1.
-Other exceptions to this are in the Premier Division (where the winner is only promoted to the Birmingham and District Premier League if they finish in the top 2 out of the 4 feeder league champions, after a round-robin competition between the 4 sides at the end of the season).
+There is promotion and relegation and most divisions of the league operate on a two up/two down basis, although the feeder league status means that more than two sides may be relegated from the Premier Division, with knock-on effects on other divisions, if one or more Worcestershire (or Herefordshire) side is relegated from Birmingham League 'Premier Division Two'.
+Other exceptions to this are in the Premier Division (where the winner is only promoted to the Birmingham and District Premier League if they finish in the top 2 out of the 4 feeder league champions, after a round-robin competition between the 4 clubs at the end of the season).

-In the two regionalised Division 7 leagues (North & South) the winners go up to Division 6 and the two bottom placed teams in each division are relegated to the Division 8 regional leagues.
-In the five regionalised Division 8 leagues (North, South, East, West, & Marches League Division 1) the winners of each of the five divisions and the three best-placed runners-up go into end of season playoffs, with the winners of the first round of playoffs going into Divisions 7 North & South for the following season.
+In the three regionalised Division 7 divisions (North, Central and South) the winners go up to Division 6 (from where the bottom three sides are relegated) and the two bottom placed teams in each of the three division 7 regional divisions are relegated to the Division 8 regional divisions.
+In the four regionalised Division 8 divisions (North, South, East, & West) the winners of each of the divisions go up to Division 7 and the four runners-up go into end of season playoffs, with the two winners of the playoffs also going into Divisions 7 North, Central or South for the following season.

 Winners of Division 1/Premier Division of the Worcestershire County Cricket League, who have been promoted to the Birmingham and District Premier League, since 1999 are: